exakat/exakat/docs/Extensions.rst

 Laravel reports
 __________________________________________________

-This extension includes no specific report.
-Use generic reports, like Text to access the results.
+This extension includes one report : Laravel.